Photo credit: Rob Cardillo

 Instead of despair about our environment, Tallamy brings us hope.
 Specifically, Nature’s Best Hope: A New Approach to Conservation that Starts in Your Yard.

 In this book, Tallamy outlines a grassroots approach to conservation that is practical, effective, easy and — yes — even fun.
-With our partners, Peoria Public Library will host Tallamy for a virtual author event in April, just before Earth Day.
+With our partners, Peoria Public Library we hosted Tallamy for a virtual author event in April, just before Earth Day.
+A copy of his presentation can be viewed on our YouTube channel.

-Peoria Reads 2024 will kick off during National Library Week, April 7-13, but continue through the fall with a variety of conservation-themed programs.
+Peoria Reads 2024 kicked off during National Library Week, April 7-13, but will continue through the fall with a variety of conservation-themed programs.

 We invite you to join Peoria Reads 2024!